muddlebee/claudian/docs/kilo-integration-spec.md

 ## Solution: Kilo in the Obsidian Sidebar

-Claudian embeds Kilo CLI as a sidebar chat interface:
+Obsidian Chat embeds Kilo CLI as a sidebar chat interface:

 ```
 ┌─────────────────────────────────────────────────────┐